THIRD ANNUAL WRITING ON THE DOOR CONFERENCE

 Topics All-Genre Writing, Memoir, Poetry, Professional Development, Prose

-WRITING ON THE DOOR: YOUR WRITING LIFE
+WRITING ON THE DOOR

 FRIDAY AND SATURDAY, APRIL 24 AND 25, STONE HARBOR RESORT, STURGEON BAY

 A two-day conference for writers of all genres and at all levels of experience.
 Hear from agents, editors, publishers, and authors about their journeys through the writing world.
-Featuring Tina Jenkins Bell, Steven Espada Dawson, Tamara Dean, Eric Diekhans, Katie Dublinski, Chris Fishbach, Marianne Fons, Roland Jackson, Catherine Jagoe, Karol Lagodzki, Kyle Tran Myhre, Tiffany Rodriquez-Lee, Kathleen Rooney, Martin Seay, Angie Trudell Vasquez, and Liza Wiemer.
+Featuring Tina Jenkins Bell, Steven Espada Dawson, Tamara Dean, Eric Diekhans, Katie Dublinski, Chris Fischbach, Marianne Fons, Roland Jackson, Catherine Jagoe, Karol Lagodzki, Kyle Tran Myhre, Tiffany Rodriquez-Lee, Kathleen Rooney, Martin Seay, Angie Trudell Vasquez, and Liza Wiemer.

 Housing: Contact Stone Harbor Resort if you prefer to stay on-site for the conference.
 For other accommodation options, please visit Destination Sturgeon Bay.